 Cast Not The Day by Paul Waters

 Turned out I was pleasantly surprised.
-Nod off, I did not.
-Instead I ended up furiously burning up the chapters late into the night.
-One thing I did get right while prejudging the book – it’s indeed a lightweight read.
-Despite that the narrative preserves the richness and vivid detail of its setting, enough to draw you into fourth century AD, London.
+Far from nodding off, I ended up furiously burning up the chapters late into the night.
+There’s one thing I did get right while prejudging the book – it’s indeed a lightweight read.
+Despite that, the narrative preserves the richness and vivid detail of its setting, enough to draw you into fourth century AD, London.

 The momentum of the story petered out a little about two thirds into the book, but not to the point that I was compelled to put it down – after all it is a light read.